open-telemetry/oteps/text/0000-template.md

 # A Dynamic Configuration Service for the SDK

 This proposal adds a configuration service to dynamically configure metric collection.
-Tracing is also intended to be added, with details left for a later iteration.
+Per-metric configuration as well as tracing is also intended to be added, with details left for a later iteration.

 It is related to [this pull request](https://github.com/open-telemetry/opentelemetry-proto/pull/155)